In 1969, a glorious summer celebration of music and culture took place in New York. And, I am

 Of course, racism tried to rear its ugly head with NYPD refusing to provide security during the concert’s debut weekend.
 But the Black Panther Party stepped in to make sure everyone remained safe and secure.
 This speaks to a larger truth about Black people standing and advocating for ourselves when others refuse to do it.
 Only one professional videographer, Hal Tuchin, came to film the event.
 In a

 This heartbreaking sentiment that poses a major question: How much Black history is still buried or completely lost because the “majority” didn’t think it was worth acknowledgement nor preservation?
 The Harlem Cultural Festival could have easily been lost in time outside of those who are still alive to recall the event and Harlem residents who celebrated its 50th anniversary in 2019.

 The reality of concealed or lost history has a generational trickledown.
 Think about it; anyone can go onto YouTube and easily find video of iconic performances at Woodstock or clips from a documentary.
 People who weren’t born until decades later know about it.
 Woodstock is so present in American culture that people can recognize certain photos from it instantly.
 Some people in those snapshots have become famous in their own right.

 It’s not the same for the Harlem Cultural Festival.
-But perhaps this will change thanks to Summer of Soul.
-Even if the masses do not appreciate this cultural milestone, Black people can acknowledge, cherish, and pass this history on to descendants.
+But perhaps this will change thanks to

 The festival has been called “Black Woodstock,” an interesting moniker considering it wrapped up two weeks before Woodstock.
 But it is hardly just the “Black version” of an event that was undoubtedly a display of incredible talent but also benefitted from widespread recognition because of its largely white audience.
 The Harlem Cultural Festival should be a highlight of American music history and a cultural milestone for Black people.